 The Committee meets every other month.
 All meetings are open to the general public.
 They are usually held in the Buena Vista Conference Center, 661 S. Dupont Hwy., Buck Library, 1st Floor, New Castle, DE 19720, but the location is subject to change.
 Check the meeting calendar to confirm dates and location.

-To ensure that business (such as a license application) is on the agenda for the Committee's consideration at its next meeting, submit all documentation to the Committee office no later than 4:30 PM ten full working days before the meeting date.
+To ensure that business (such as a license application) is on the agenda for the Committee to consider at its next meeting, submit all documentation to the Committee office no later than 4:30 PM ten full working days before the meeting date.

 To understand the new regulations and why they were developed, please see following materials: